|The Wake Kendall Group, PLLC is home to a DBT-Linehan

 Who Can Benefit from DBT?

 DBT has long been the treatment of choice for individuals with pronounced emotion regulation difficulties, and over the years, DBT has been extended to work with individuals who struggle with depression, trauma, and addiction.
-Wake Kendall offers DBT for adolescents and adults with a range of presenting concerns.
+Wake Kendall offers DBT for adults with a range of presenting concerns.
 We take time in pre-DBT sessions to ensure that DBT is a good fit for the client.
 Once it is established that DBT will address the needs of the client, we typically ask for a one-year commitment.

 For more information about DBT, visit behavioraltech.org.

-Adult DBT Program
+Adult DBT Program (Ages 18 & older)

 The Adult DBT Team includes four key components: weekly skills training, weekly individual therapy, telephone coaching, and treatment team.